 In your buy-sell agreement, you can include a clause that requires a partner to notify all other partners before filing for bankruptcy.
-This notification becomes an opportunity for the remaining partners to buy the bankrupt partner's shares, so your company can operate unencumbered by bankruptcy concerns.
+This notification allows the remaining partners to buy the bankrupt partner’s shares, so your company can operate unencumbered by bankruptcy concerns.

-Can a partner's divorce have an effect on your company's share ownership?
+Can a partner’s divorce affect your company’s share ownership?